dfrappart/dfrappart.github.io/_posts/2026-09-10-Keep_control_of_k8s_namespaces_from_the_Azure_plane.markdown

 ```

-We should note that in the case of onboarding existing namespace, the resourcer management should be taking care of carefully.
+We should note that in the case of onboarding existing namespace, the resource management should be taking care of carefully.

 Now let's discuss RBAC.